-The Barrett farm on the North Island of New Zealand has become more famous for its rugby players than its beef, turning out the World Player of the Year 2016, Beauden, along with four siblings who are all impressive with the oval ball.
+The Barrett farm on the North Island of New Zealand has become more famous for its rugby players than its beef, turning out the World Player of the Year in 2016 and 2017, Beauden, along with four siblings who are all impressive with the oval ball.
 This depth of talent and drive was formed at an early age and, like with many family dynasties, the internal rivalry proved to be a successful training ground.
 The result is another outrageously talented All Black who’s not shy in making his voice heard both on and off the field.

 This is Beauden Barrett’s game plan.

 Where does your drive for success come from?